andrelobo/alcenirsilva--Personal-Trainer/README.md

 # TrainingStudio Template
 ### A multi-section one-page ReactJS Template

 Suitable for gym, fitness club, and Yoga club websites.
-This one Page template is built on React working in [Vite](https://vitejs.dev/).
 This layout has a video background banner, content tabs, schedule table, and contact form.
 You can adapt any section or content as you wish.

 ### Preview Link https://matthew-19.github.io/TrainingStudio/